 Variable Amount

-Total Number of Patients Enrolled 363
+Total Number of Patients Enrolled 401

-Total Number of Transports and ED Visits Avoided (# of ED visits if baseline rate persisted - # during pilot project) 192
+Total Number of Transports and ED Visits Avoided (# of ED visits if baseline rate persisted - # during pilot project) 211

 Average Cost of ED Transport Avoided \$520

 Average Cost of ED Visit Avoided \$989

-Potential Savings from ED Transports Avoided \$99,840
+Potential Savings from ED Transports Avoided \$109,616

-Potential Savings from ED Visits Avoided \$189,888
+Potential Savings from ED Visits Avoided \$208,481

-Total Potential Savings \$289,728
+Total Potential Savings \$318,097

-Potential Savings per Patient Enrolled \$798
+Potential Savings per Patient Enrolled \$793

 The Hospice project demonstrates that community paramedics can partner with hospice nurses to safely reduce the number of hospice patients unnecessarily transported to an ED.
-Reducing ED transports increases the health care system's ability to honor the wishes of hospice patients, reduces the risk that they will lose their hospice benefits, and potentially reduces health care costs.
+Reducing ED transports increases the health care system's ability to honor the wishes of hospice patients, reduces the risk that they will lose their hospice benefits and potentially reduces health care costs.

-- The Alternate Destination Mental Health projects enrolled 2,045 persons between September 2015 and March 2019. - The projects have enabled persons with mental health needs to obtain mental health services more quickly. - 98% of patients transported to the mental health crisis center were treated safely and effectively, and no patients experienced adverse outcomes.
-Forty-seven (2%) were transferred to an ED within six hours of transport to the mental health crisis center. - The projects have potentially avoided \$2.2 million in costs by reducing ED visits for medical clearance and subsequent ambulance transports to a mental health facility.
-In Stanislaus County, additional costs potentially could have been avoided if the county's mental health facility had more inpatient beds. - The City of Los Angeles Fire Department launched an Alternate Destination - Mental Health project in June 2019.
-Information about this project will be included in the next update to the public report on the Community Paramedicine Pilot Program.
+- The Alternate Destination Mental Health projects enrolled 4,017 persons between September 2015 and March 2020. - The projects have enabled persons with mental health needs to obtain mental health services more quickly. - 96.2% of patients transported to a mental health crisis center were treated safely and effectively in a crisis center.
+Eighty-six (2.1%) were transferred to an ED within six hours of transport to a mental health crisis center.
+Fifty-nine (1.7%) were transported to the crisis center but redirected to an ED, nine because they needed medication for opioid use disorder, which the crisis center does not stock.
+Most patients transported to an ED were treated in an ED and discharged or transferred to a mental health facility. - The projects have potentially avoided \$4.3 million in costs by reducing ED visits for medical clearance and subsequent ambulance transports to a mental health facility.
+In Stanislaus County, additional costs potentially could have been avoided if the county's mental health facility had more inpatient beds.